eldrin/lyricpsych-mxm-crawler/README.md

 ## Current Status & Contributing

 This is very small piece of utility and not fully tested.
+Also, it's currently not directly support the windows machines.
+For windows users, one can still use WSL or Anaconda to use this.
 We are always open to the contribution in any form.

 ## Authors